African-Inspired, Seafood, Lunch dontmissmyplate African-Inspired, Seafood, Lunch dontmissmyplate

 Mushroom, Broccoli and Cauliflower Stirfry

-A quick and flavorful vegetable stir-fry made with shiitake mushrooms, cauliflower, and broccoli, tossed in a savory soy-ginger sauce with bold spices.
-Perfect served hot with egg noodles for a satisfying plant-forward meal.
+A quick, vibrant vegetable stir-fry featuring shiitake mushrooms, broccoli, and cauliflower, tossed in a savory soy-ginger sauce with bold spices.
+Serve it hot on its own for a light meal, or add egg noodles for a heartier, plant-forward dinner.

 Prep time: 15 MinCook time: 15 MinTotal time: 30 Min